3awny/Simulator_Agent_Based_Modelling_Search_and_Pathfinding_Algorithms/README.md

 # Simulator_for_Agent_Based_Modelling_of_Search_and_Pathfinding_Algorithms
 Depth-first search, Breadth-first search and Reinforcement Q-learning in the context of 2D Software Robot Agents.
-I have created my own simulation environment using Pygame.

 How to use the software